 For those who wish to explore the local area, the Lakeland village of Coniston and its amenities are just over a mile away and heading off in the other direction you'll end up in the picture perfect village of Hawkshead, Tarn Hows or on the trails of the Grizedale Forest.
 Brantwood House, the historic home of John Ruskin is situated nearby and encompasses a museum, delightful gardens and vibrant arts & events scene.

 For those looking to explore, there are an abundance of footpaths, varied cycle ways and multitude of water based activities available from the front door.

 In essence Lake House offers the very best of all worlds.
 Ideal for relaxation, exploration and adventure.
 Perfect for couples, friends and families alike.

 Entrance to the kitchen/dining room, a bright and well-appointed room with all mod cons, electric cooker/hob, microwave, dishwasher and fridge freezer.

-Stairs lead up from the hallway to three stylish bedrooms along with the master bathroom.
-All bedrooms are situated at the front of the house and enjoy fantastic views.
+Upstairs there are three stylish bedrooms along with the house bathroom.
+All bedrooms are situated to the front of the house and enjoy fantastic views.